 We’ve shared out of the love of helping, not a love of our words and directions.
 Our stories are to encourage someone to change; that something we say might spark a desire in them to grow into the person they can and want to be.

 Recently, I was training an intern and one of the participants cut me off by interrupting me each time I said anything.
 Yet, when the male intern said the same thing, the young man listened, nodding his head in acknowledgment of the facts.
-After two times that each of us said the same thing, but the intern’s message was accepted while mine was rejected, I asked the young man what made a difference.
+The intern’s message was accepted while mine was rejected.
+I asked the young man what made a difference.
 He explained how women weren’t valued in his family and they weren’t allowed to tell men what to do, so he just naturally argued with women.

 I told him that I appreciated his candor and that the intern would talk directly to him, and I would speak indirectly through the intern.
 At first he liked that idea, until he saw that others were getting positive results working directly with me and asked if we could start over and would I talk to him directly?
 We started over and worked well together after that.